michaelemery/staticanalysis/checker/nullness/checkerframework.md

 ## results

 Results can be replicated on [Docker](https://docs.docker.com/docker-hub/) repository `michaelemery/staticanalysis`.
-Copy/paste the commands provided.
+Copy and paste the commands provided in each example.
 Some outputs have been reformatted for readability.

 | Vanilla | Interprocedural | Reflection | InvokeDynamic | Proxy |
 | :---: | :---: | :---: | :---: | :---: |